rockstor/rockstor-doc/clients.rst

       :scale: 65%
       :align: center

-   On the command line, the available exported shares will appear as folders under /Volumnes
+   On the OSX command line, the available exported Shares will appear as folders under /Volumes

 Accessing NFS shares
 ---------------------